Impressions from Day 13 of Seahawks’ training camp: Backup RBs are put to work, a free agent WR makes a move, and more

 Monday he had a leaping grab for a catch over Thompson during a team session, showing the ability to use his 6-2, 209-pound frame to his advantage that the team wants to see.

 Given the overall depth at the position you’d have to consider Stringfellow as still on the outside looking in.
-But if Darboh’s issues getting on the field consistently continue and depending on how things work out with Marshall, Stringfellow could loom as an option for a bigger receiver.
+But if Darboh’s issues getting on the field consistently continue, and depending on how things work out with Marshall, Stringfellow could loom as an option for a bigger receiver.

 Odds and ends